 A substitute teacher's assistant, also called a substitute teacher aide, assists in student supervision during their playground and lunchroom activities.
 Substitute teacher assistants perform security functions within the academic institutions.
 These may include reviewing students' identification cards, monitoring the corridors, and assisting teachers in bulletin board preparations.
 The assistants help students to have a better understanding of classroom assignments as well as their completion.
 They are expected to provide proper English grammar and spelling, have the ability to work for and with school-aged children, and be equipped with excellent communication skills.

 These skill sets are where the common ground ends though.
-An assistant language teacher responsibility is more likely to require skills like "english-language," "language curriculum," "direct care," and "at-risk youth."
-Whereas a substitute teacher's assistant requires skills like "teacher assistants," "k-12," "language arts," and "pre-k."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of an assistant language teacher are more likely to require skills like "english-language," "language curriculum," "direct care," and "at-risk youth."
+On the other hand, a job as a substitute teacher's assistant requires skills like "teacher assistants," "k-12," "language arts," and "pre-k."
+As you can see, what employees do in each career varies considerably.

 A teacher associate is responsible for assisting the teacher in classroom operations and providing teaching support for the students.
 Teacher associates develop learning materials according to the instructions of the headteachers, helping them to track students' progress and observing class behaviors.
 They also take class responsibility if the teacher is away, ensuring to keep activity records and attendance for reference.
 A teacher associate must have excellent communication and organizational skills, especially in handling students' difficulties and working with the teacher to develop techniques to address those challenges.

-But both careers also use different skills, according to real assistant language teacher resumes.
-While assistant language teacher responsibilities can utilize skills like "english-language," "language curriculum," "elementary schools," and "direct care," some teacher associates use skills like "child care," "child development," "cleanliness," and "math."
+Each career also uses different skills, according to real assistant language teacher resumes.
+While assistant language teacher responsibilities can utilize skills like "english-language," "language curriculum," "elementary schools," and "direct care," teacher associates use skills like "child care," "child development," "cleanliness," and "math."

 Preschool teacher assistants, paid an average of $25K per year, must have skills in childcare and communication.
 This career requires a minimum of a high school diploma, though in some situations, a bachelor's degree may be needed.
 Those who choose this career path interact with children, prepare snacks, teach things like color and shapes, help children to get dressed and/or change diapers, and evaluate children's development and physical wellness.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from assistant language teachers resumes, they are more likely to have skills like "english-language," "language curriculum," "elementary schools," and "direct care."
-But a preschool teacher's assistant might have skills like "open communication," "child development," "child care," and "compassion."
+The required skills of the two careers differ considerably.
+For example, assistant language teachers are more likely to have skills like "english-language," "language curriculum," "elementary schools," and "direct care."
+But a preschool teacher's assistant is more likely to have skills like "open communication," "child development," "child care," and "compassion."

 A teacher/tutor is primarily in charge of facilitating discussions and other learning activities for students.
 Their duties typically revolve around developing lesson plans and teaching materials, assessing the progress of students through quizzes and examinations, assisting students in areas they find difficult, and helping them develop their interpersonal and intrapersonal skills.
 Furthermore, as a teacher/tutor, it is essential to monitor the progress and behavior of students, all while maintaining a healthy and safe learning environment for them.